 Guiding is a worldwide movement, enabling girls and young women to fulfil their potential and take an active and responsible role in society, through a stimulating and challenging programme of activities, delivered by trained volunteer leaders.

-We have two strong Guide units based at both our churches.
 Each unit has age-related sections with

 Rainbows welcoming girls aged 5 to 7,